SankalpKadam/Sorting_Algorithm_Visualizer/README.md

     5) You can also the RANDOMIZE button to generate a random size array and random speed of visualization.

 # Technologies used
- HTML, CSS, BootStrap, FontAwesome and Javascript
+ HTML, CSS, BootStrap, FontAwesome and Javascript.
+A visualizer built with plain JS and no frameworks.